 How will I be notified if a report has been filed against me?

-Once you receive notification from the Office of Student Conduct and Community Standards, you have 24 hours to call or email the contact information in the letter to schedule an appointment.
+Once you receive notification from the Office of Student Conduct, you have 24 hours to call or email the contact information provided to schedule an appointment.

 What is the process for student conduct when you get a report?